 At night, you’ll find many fun and exciting options, Bebotero, La Bodeguita, Zoo and many other night clubs and discos open up and stay open till 3AM or even longer.

 Colors on the Malecon

-The variety of options and things you can see is amazing and all are a welcome opportunity for you to escape from your normal routine and enjoy something new or discover a new favorite meal from the many PV options.
+The variety of options and things you can see is amazing and all are a welcome opportunity for you to escape from your normal routine and enjoy something totally new, or discover your next favorite meal from the many PV options.